solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

     ![Query results from the COPY statement sample SQL script.](./media/resource-class.png "Result set from Knowledge center sample")

     In particular, observe the `resource_class` column.
-Resource classes define compute limits for concurrent queries.
+[Resource classes]( https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/resource-classes-for-workload-management) describe computing limits for concurrent queries.
 A smaller resource class correlates with the ability to run more queries concurrently.

     A common scenario is to create a database user for loading data.
 This user can be given access to a majority of the dedicated pool's resources.
 While this decreases the supported concurrency, it is useful for loading jobs that run at times of reduced consumer demand, such as night.
 See [this](https://docs.microsoft.com/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-workload-management-portal-monitor) document for more information.

-In the previous Task, we created an external table which references data stored in another location (for this post, the Azure Open Datasets storage account).
-In this Task, we created a table which stores data within the dedicated SQL pool's managed storage.
+We have already created an external table that references data stored in another location (the Azure Open Datasets storage account).
+In this Task, we created a table that stores data within the dedicated SQL pool's managed storage.

 ## Task 5: Result Set Caching

 In BI workloads, concurrent users refresh dashboards to obtain an updated view of their data to guide business decisions.
-Since even a single visual may require multiple SQL queries, result set caching greatly improves the performance of reporting tools and improves the experience for consumers of the BI dashboard.
+Since even a single visual may require multiple SQL queries, the result set caching improves the performance of reporting tools and enhances the experience for consumers of the BI dashboard.

-If the dedicated SQL pool receives a query identical to a query it recently executed, and the underlying data has not changed, then it will immediately return a result set.
-It is on by default and requires no user management.
+If the dedicated SQL pool receives a query identical to a previous one and the underlying data has not changed, it will immediately return a result set.
+This feature is on by default and requires no user management.

 1. In the Knowledge center, select **Browse gallery**.
 Navigate to **SQL scripts**, and select the **Use result set caching in Synapse Pool** script.

 2. Choose the existing dedicated SQL pool and select **Open script**.

-3. Observe the ability to disable result set caching at the database-level or the session-level.
+3. Observe the ability to disable result set caching at the database level or the session level.

     ```sql
     ALTER DATABASE [database_name]